 Noreen Renier stated that the day before the plane was found there had been a "blizzard" after it "started snowing" and "so the planes had to stop" searching.
 But the NTSB photos show the ground having only 2-16 centimeters (1-6 inches) remaining from the prior week's heavier snowfall.
 The weather the day before the plane was found had been 7 degrees Celsius (45 degrees Fahrenheit) with a low of 3 (37 Fahrenheit).
 It had briefly drizzled with fog across the large swamp surrounding the forested crash area.
 And nothing had prevented search teams from entering the area as there had been no new snow.
 The famous blizzard of 1984 didn't happen until one month after the plane was found.
 And there hadn't been a previous blizzard in the area for over five years.
 While other search teams had gone through heavier snow a week earlier, the party that found the plane walked in.
 The snowmobiles Mrs. Renier mentions wouldn't have made it across the swamp or into the forested area the day the plane was found.

 Well before these facts were compiled and the eye-witnessess found, many followers of Noreen Renier had spoken highly of Noreen Renier finding the plane.
 In 1986 Robert Ressler, the former director of the FBI's Violent Criminal Apprehension Program, cited her assistance in what she portrayed as a psychic bombshell case.
-In 2015 Mrs. Renier continues to showcase such remarks even though they are now three decades old and many have been withdrawn.
-As of March 10th, 2015 her website continues to show quotes from Robert Ressler from 1988 stating, "She helped to locate a plane containing the body of a relative of an FBI agent" and "She is the best!"
+In 2019 Mrs. Renier continues to showcase such remarks even though for over 30 years they have been proven as lies.
+As of early 2019 her website continues to show quotes from FBI Special Agent Robert Ressler in 1988 stating, "She helped to locate a plane containing the body of a relative of an FBI agent" and "She is the best!"
 But as we showcase here that was before facts came to light from 2006-2020, and Robert Ressler was unable to correct his initial statement after illness and his death in 2013.